Table of Contents

 Managing a remote team has become easier than before.
 Remote teams offer real value, and you get to pivot the project whenever you want to with the help of tools.

-You can’t truly succeed without a great documentation.
-The remote team workers are not minded readers, they need a document.
+You can’t truly succeed without great documentation.
+The remote developers are not minded readers, they need a document.
 Documentation ensures efficiency, consistency, and peace of mind.

 This standardization ensures everyone is working in the same direction towards the same goal.

 Weekly meetings keep everyone on the same page.
 Make sure you have your material and team updates in advance in the meeting.
 Screensharing software like Join.me, Zoom.us, and Appear.in give a plus point.
 Keep one thing in mind that everyone in the in-house and dispersed team should decide a time that suits them.
 Get a quick overview of the ‘Every Time Zone’ tool and then decide accordingly.

 When it comes to defining working hours or assigning project deliverables, it is imperative that everyone has clarity on the tasks.
 It’s best to divide the responsibilities within the team.
 Set realistic expectations from your remote team.
 It will help you to avoid inevitable issues down the road.